LinkedEarth/Pyleoclim_util/doc_build/tutorials.rst

 * Jupyter Notebooks, which are found on the following repositories:

-  * `PyleoTutorials <http://linked.earth/PyleoTutorials/>`_ contains notebooks demonstrating simple workflows with Pyleoclim:
+  * `PyleoTutorials <http://linked.earth/PyleoTutorials/>`_ contains notebooks demonstrating simple workflows with Pyleoclim, such as:

     * Loading data from different formats into Pyleoclim objects